1978 California Angels season

-The 1978 California Angels season involved the Angels finishing tied for second in the American League West with a record of 87 wins and 75 losses.
+The 1978 California Angels season was the 18th season of the Angels franchise in the American League, the 13th in Anaheim, and their 13th season playing their home games at Anaheim Stadium.
+The Angels finished the season tied for second in the American League West with a record of 87 wins and 75 losses.

 Late in the season, the Angels suffered the loss of outfielder Lyman Bostock when Bostock was murdered on September 23 in Gary, Indiana.

 This was the Angels' first winning season since 1970.